Frequently Asked Questions

 We use these terms interchangeably.
 Both refer to child maltreatment, which can take any of the four forms we described in the previous FAQ.What’s the difference between a “victim” and a “survivor”?

 Both refer to children who were maltreated.
-In this report, we use the term “survivor” to speak about abused children who are still alive, while we use the term “victim” to speak about children who died as a result of abuse.How does the economic impact of child maltreatment in California compare to nationwide estimates?
+In this report, we use the term “survivor” to speak about abused children who are still alive, while we use the term “victim” to speak about children who died as a result of abuse.How does this estimate of economic impact of child maltreatment in California compare to other similar estimates for California?

 |Cost Category||Percentage of Total - US Estimate (2008)||Percentage of Total - California Estimate (2017)|

 |Criminal Justice Costs||3.16%||2.82%|

 Note that your area’s estimate for each category may be larger or smaller than these national and statewide averages.
 The factors that influence this include median wages, cost of living, and fatalities as a result of abuse in your area.Why is the cost expressed as incurring over the lifetime of surviving victims?

 There are generally two methods used for economic burden estimates: a prevalence-based approach or an incidence-based approach.

 A prevalence-based method provides an estimate of the direct and indirect costs that are accrued to a region within a given year, regardless of when the child was first abused.
 It includes many numbers that are very difficult (or impossible) to track, such as cost of lost productivity for a 45-year-old that was abused 35 years ago.